mathilde-mus/PCBS-final-project/README.md

 ## Renaming the stimuli

 To simplify further treatment and not to have complex names for pictures, I first created a function that renames the stimuli in a lexicographic order, starting with the initial of the colour of the bin (R for red, G for grey) and N for pictures with no bins: R_000, R_001, ..., G_000, G_001, ..., N_000, N_001, etc. Around 150 pictures will be flashed (hence the double 0).
+This step will only be done once, not for every participant as the pictures won't change.

 ## Loading and randomizing the stimuli